-The Government Offices and Parliament (and not to mention the academic life) are organized according to a drainpipe principle that does not reflect how things are interconnected.
+The Government Offices and Parliament (not to mention the academic sphere) are organized according to a drainpipe principle that does not reflect how things are interconnected.

-In recent years I have also started to think that the big issues rarely are possible to insert into the traditional right-left scale: Environment, Europe, equality, and democracy seldom fit into the usual block division.
+In recent years I have also started to think that the big issues are rarely possible to place on the traditional left-right scale: environment, Europe, equality, and democracy seldom fit into the usual block division.
 It would probably be easier to make progress on these issues outside party politics.

-In the late 1990s – early 2000s it became apparent that we had entered into a new phase of economic integration and interdependence.
+In the late 1990s – early 2000s it became apparent that we had entered a new phase of economic integration and interdependence.
 That is why more and more people began to talk about “globalization”.
-At the same time the debate before the referendum on the euro in Sweden 2003 showed that an understanding of what globalization actually meant was weak, even among policy makers.
+At the same time the debate before the referendum on the euro in Sweden 2003 revealed a weak understanding of what globalization actually meant, even among policy makers.

-This also implied a significant risk as ignorance constitutes a fertile ground for populism from both the right and the left.
-In case of less good times, nationalism, xenophobia and protectionism would gain ground and spread.
+This carried a significant risk as ignorance constitutes a fertile ground for populism from both the right and the left.
+In case of an economic downturn, nationalism, xenophobia and protectionism could gain ground.

 The Swedish Central Bank, where I worked from 2001 to 2007, had an extremely narrow but important mission, to safeguard price stability and to promote financial stability.
-This requires, of course, broad knowledge and understanding of global changes.
-Still, the work at the bank relied, to a very large extent, on the traditional, macro-economic methods and models that lacked the ability to predict new contexts and circumstances.
+This requires broad knowledge and understanding of global changes.
+Still, the work at the bank relied to a very large extent on the traditional, macro-economic methods and models that lacked the ability to predict new contexts and circumstances.
 During my time at the bank, I deepened my knowledge of macroeconomics and developed a stronger understanding of the risks of the financial and economic development that we were part of.

-My experiences paved the way for me to, along with a number of individuals from different organizations and companies, found Global Challenge.
-The aim is to create dialogue, disseminate knowledge and a critical openness to the changes that globalization brings, especially to the fields of employment, welfare, democracy and the environment.
+My experiences paved the way for me to found Global Challenge along with a number of individuals from different organizations and companies.
+The aim is to create dialogue, disseminate knowledge and a critical openness to the changes brought about by globalization, especially in the fields of employment, welfare, democracy and the environment.

-Many of the problems that we then identified, have over the last few years become even more complex and urgent – regardless if they have to do with the climate, the global economy, or the demographic challenges.
+Many of the problems that we then identified, have over the last few years become even more complex and urgent – regardless of whether they are environmental, economic, or demographic challenges.
 It is clear that the global challenges of today require a new mindset and a completely new kind of global leadership.
 This is the reason for the existence of the think tank Global Challenge.